RTXI/iir-filter/README.md

 The Chebyshev filter has a smaller transition region than the same-order Butterworth filter, at the expense of ripples in its pass band.
 The filter minimizes the height of the maximum ripple.
 If you use a Chebyshev filter, you should also choose the type of normalization to apply.

 An Elliptical (Cauer) filter has a shorter transition region than the Chebyshev filter because it allows ripples in both the stop and pass bands, giving a much higher rate of attenuation in the stop band.
 Elliptical filters give better frequency discrimination, but have a degraded transient response.

+The DSP libraries should already be installed in `/usr/local/lib/rtxi_includes/`.
+They were installed there when RTXI was installed.
 <!--end-->

 ####Input Channels